ismailessaidi11/Occupancy_detection/README.md

    - The system will probe the SCD30 sensor.
 If successful, it will start periodic measurements.

 2. **Data Collection:**
-   - The system measures CO2 concentration, temperature, and humidity at regular intervals.
+   - The system measures CO2 concentration, temperature, and humidity at regular intervals (defined by user).
    - The data is processed and fed into the AI model to predict room occupancy.

 3. **Output:**